-- Managing Blog Spam talks about how to handle the inevitable comment spam you’ll get in WordPress
+- Managing spam talks about how to handle the inevitable comment spam you’ll get in WordPress

-Having problems with being unable to like/comment on blogs?
+*** Having problems with being unable to like/comment?
 How to fix problems liking/commenting on blogs covers how to addresser a web browser cookies setting issue that could be preventing you from liking or commenting on other people’s blogs.

 Maintaining Your Blog

-- Do You Repost Your Own Content? – Do you revamp and publish old posts, or perhaps republish a new post several times to get it to the top of the WP Reader?
+- Reposting your own content – Do you revamp and publish old posts, or perhaps republish a new post several times to get it to the top of the WP Reader?

-- The Useful Tools for Bloggers post suggests a number of tools that can make things easier for bloggers, including:
+- Useful Tools for Bloggers suggests a number of tools that can make things easier for bloggers, including:

 Copyright and plagiarism